pingswept/me30-website/content/logistics/projects.md

 * Maximum weight: 1 kg +/-10%
 * CAD model of the payload available here: https://cad.onshape.com/documents/dc378c67d38d4fa845a7e22c/w/e9e96efc287cc2ab77fdccee/e/9c0f0d79fea43c7bbd834401?renderMode=0&uiState=6916591057b57914d88f4236

-On the due date, your team will test drive the robot through a basic course: drive up to a loading dock, lift the payload, drive to another loading dock, and drop the payload there.
+By the due date, your team should video-record your robot doing a test drive on a basic course set up in Nolop: drive up to a loading dock, place the payload on your arm, and drive to another loading dock.
 If your robot meets the requirements above, it will do fine.
 The payload and a loading dock will be available in Nolop for testing.

 ### Materials each team will be given ###

 * A load cell (actually, one per team member, but you only need one)
 * A steel bar, approximately 12.5 x 3.2 x 460 mm, easily stiff enough to lift the payload, with a little hook in the end

-**Project planning resource:** We suggest discussing this [list of P5 planning questions](https://tufts.box.com/s/hs2supj34cp4mar33w4fsitflc4m4o6c) with your team.
+**Project planning resource:** We suggest discussing this [list of P5 planning questions](https://tufts.box.com/s/hlqcn23zkwx6yiuc023vse852xru5tlf) with your team.

 ### **Batteries for projects 5 and 6**